qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 This empty category is used to color any objects which do not have a landuse value defined or which have a *NULL* value.
 It is important to keep this empty category so that areas with a *NULL* value are still represented on the map.
-You make like to change the color to more obviously represent a blank or *NULL* value.
+You may like to change the color to more obviously represent a blank or *NULL* value.

-In our example, we have given the empty category a pale red color.

 Remember to save your map now so that you don't lose all your hard-earned changes!